SpenceKonde/megaTinyCore/megaavr/extras/PWMandTimers.md

 ### [In Google Sheets](https://docs.google.com/spreadsheets/d/10Id8DYLRtlp01KA7vvslC3cHaR4S2a1TrH7u6pHXMNY/edit?usp=sharing)

 ## Usage of Timers by megaTinyCore
 This section applies only to megaTinyCore.
-A summary of the settings used for millis()/micros() timekeeping and their ramifications for the the frequency of generated PWM, time taken for micros() to return, and the percentage of time the microcontroller will spend in the millis() ISR - both before and after the changes introduced in 1.1.19, see the summary chart in google sheets.
+A summary of the settings used for millis()/micros() timekeeping and their ramifications for the the frequency of generated PWM, time taken for micros() to return, and the percentage of time the microcontroller will spend in the millis() ISR - both before and after the changes introduced in 1.1.19, see the [summary chart in google sheets](https://docs.google.com/spreadsheets/d/1W6XAChKxozjN87hF34xwsb6TCKHA1KMztx8wL_UbLmk/edit?usp=sharing)

 ### PWM ( analogWrite() )